 Do you accept AI-generated and/or assisted projects?

 No, nor will I use AI on your work under any circumstances.
+This will be drawn up in the contract too.

 Do you offer any other discounts?